Eastern Highlands, Papua New Guinea

 Beautiful, unique, and challenging hardly begin to tell the story of coffee in Papua New Guinea.
 Year after year, despite immense challenges, the Colbran family—owners of the Baroida farm—produce what we consider not just the best coffee out of Papua New Guinea, but possibly the best out of the whole Pacific.
-This impeccably curated lot, which is selected specifically for Counter Culture, features notes of molasses, stone fruit, and spice.
+This impeccably curated lot, selected specifically for Counter Culture, features notes of candied walnut, molasses, and citrus.

 In 1965, Ben followed the government’s encouragement to plant coffee, making Baroida one of the first coffee farms in the area.
 The farm also served as a source from where many of the other growers in the area obtained their seeds to start their own farms.